ballerina-platform/ballerina-dev-website/learn/how-to-write-secure-ballerina-code.md

 ballerina run --config sample-users.toml example.bal
 ```

-The 'Tom' user will be able to invoke the `/hello` resource and invoke the Basic Auth protected downstream service.
+The `Tom` user will be able to invoke the `/hello` resource and invoke the Basic Auth protected downstream service.

 ```
 curl -k -v -u tom:123 https://localhost:9091/hello